YuriMalinov/django-bootstrap3-daterangepicker/README.md

 # django-bootstrap3-daterangepicker

 This is django field wrapper for http://www.daterangepicker.com/ .
-Usefull for reporting services.
+Useful for reporting services.

-Field data format is tuple (startdate, enddate).
+Field data format is tuple (start_date, end_date).

 Usage:
 * jQuery, Bootstrap are required on target page